AshleyFlow/lune/README.md

 A standalone [Luau](https://luau-lang.org) runtime.

-This fork will add libraries for creating web applications to [Lune](https://github.com/lune-org/lune).
+This fork adds builtin libraries for creating web applications to [Lune](https://github.com/lune-org/lune).

 ## Where do I start?